Characterization of two parameter matrix-valued BMO by commutator with the Hilbert transform: Upper bound

 {\bf Proof: } Let $\Sh_1$ and $\Sh_2$ represent the dyadic shift operator in the first and second variable respectively, that is, $\Sh_1(h_R) = \Sh(h_I) \otimes h_J $, and $\Sh_2(h_R) = h_I \otimes \Sh(h_J)$, for $R = I \times J$, and extending to a function $f$ by

 Or in the notation of (\ref{shift}),

 Again, due to the representation of $H$ as an average of shifts, it is enough to prove the result for the commutator $\com{\com{M_B}{\Sh_1}}{\Sh_2}$.
-By an iteration of the computation for the one parameter case, using the Haar expansion of the functions $B$ and $f$ and taking their formal product, we obtain
+By an iteration of the computation for the one parameter case, using the Haar expansion of the functions $B$ and $f$ and taking their formal product, we obtain that $\com{M_B}{\Sh_1} (f)$ is equal to